lewagon/dotfiles/04-Front-End/01-HTML-CSS/04-Advanced-selectors/README.md

 Here is [your objective](http://lewagon.github.io/html-css-challenges/04-advanced-selectors/).
 Any time you want to **name** an element of your page, ask yourself:

 - Should I use a `class` or an `id`?
-Is is unique or re-usable?
+Is it unique or re-usable?
 - What name should I pick for my class?
-- Should I split this design into different classes
+- Should I split this design into different classes?

 Herebelow is an example of **very poor** CSS choices: